socketio/socket.io/README.md

 - The `engine.io` pathname should only be changed by higher-level frameworks whose protocol sits on top of engine's.

-- The query string is optional and has four reserved keys:
+- The query string is optional and has six reserved keys:

   - `transport`: indicates the transport name.
 Supported ones by default are `polling`, `websocket`.